UMassCS Logo

-Students that are enrolled in the new B.S. program have the option of completing one of ten tracks that concentrate electives in one area of computer science.
+Students that are enrolled in the B.S. program prior to May 2016 have the option of completing one of ten subplans that concentrate electives in one area of computer science.

 There is also a General Computer Science track for students that don't wish to specialize in one particular topic.
 To complete the GenCompSci track, students must take: